grdw/grdw/_posts/2020-09-11-the-shape-of-memory-issues.md

 title: The shape of memory issues
 ---

 Memory issues can be hard to deal with.
-Forgetting where you keys are or a memory leak in software, both can be annoying in various degrees.
+Forgetting where your keys are or a memory leak in software, both can be annoying in various degrees.
 This article will focus mostly on the latter and specifically for Ruby environments.
 The generic knowledge can be applied to any garabage collected programming language, so if you're reading this with a Java background I hope this will be equally as useful.

 Throughout the case study I will give some handlebars and things to look out for while debugging, however I will try to refrain from too much technical jargon, because while trying to make my way to a solution, I found the more tech-heavy memory articles unhelpful to say the least.
 It starts out by explaining the title of the article, followed by a case study and ending in a conclusion.